nialloc9/sold-price-map-technical-challenge/README.md

 - Distributed processing (such as hadoop) could be used to handle data transformations but this is currently overkill and expensive.
 - If routing to differant data was required an api gateway could be used.
 - A CI/CD (such as circle ci) to update lambda based on whether master has changed.
 Example of this can be found on my website [here](https://twentyfirstcenturycode.com/cloud-computing/circle-ci-with-s3-and-cloudfront).
+- Error handling could be applied if data is in incorrect format.
+This would need to be discussed with the relevant stakeholders.
+For example, should malformed data be ignored?